Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

 Life Care Agreements

 Life Care Agreements, also called Caregiver Agreements or Elder Care Agreements, are a great way for seniors who require a caregiver to spend down extra assets without violating Medicaid’s Look-Back Period.
 In simple terms, Caregiver Agreements, which generally last for the duration of the care recipient’s life, are legal contracts between a caregiver, often a relative or close friend, and an elderly individual who requires care.
 Often Life Care Agreements remain in effect even after the senior care recipient moves into a nursing home, as the caregiver can serve an advocate role for the senior.
-The contract needs to include the date care services are to begin, the type of care that will be provided, such as personal care assistance, light housecleaning, and preparation of meals, the frequency / hours the care will be provided, and the rate of pay.
+The contract needs to include the date care services are to begin, the type of care that will be provided (i.e., personal care assistance, light housecleaning, and preparation of meals), the frequency / hours the care will be provided, and the rate of pay.
 The pay rate must be reasonable for the area in which one lives.
 If it is not, it may violate the Look-Back Period.
 Life Care Agreements should make it very clear that payments to a caregiver are not gifts.
 It is best to have supportive documentation, such as a log of executed caregiving duties, the days and number of hours worked, and written invoices for payment.

 Medicaid Exempt Annuities